RayhanaAkterDev/javascript-complete-guide/01-fundamentals/02-js-runtime/README.md

 ### 📂 Explore More

 - [← Back to Fundamentals Overview](../README.md)
-  *Browse other core foundational topics.*
+  *Browse foundational JavaScript topics.*

 - [🏠 Main JavaScript Guide](../../README.md)
-  *Return to full roadmap and module list.*
+  *Return to the full roadmap and module list.*